mekb-turtle/pokeget/README.md

 ## Known issues

-During testing, some of the unicode symbols have displayed incorrectly, this is still being worked on.
+~~During testing, some of the unicode symbols have displayed incorrectly, this is still being worked on.~~ This basically boils down to external factors such as your terminal emulator.
+This is not an issue with pokeget.